DuerstockIAS/WristDevice/README.md

 ## Important Notes
 - In order to utilise the "Keyboard.h" library, an Arduino Micro or Leonardo must be used.
-- A special NRF Repository was acquired from https://github.com/nRF24/RF24
+- A special NRF Repository was acquired from [this link](https://github.com/nRF24/RF24).